mzacho/melrose-for-emacs/README.md

 Start the Melrōse language server by running `melrose` from a terminal prompt.
 By default it listens on port 8118 on the localhost.

 Open any `.mel` or `.melrose` files in Emacs and send requests to the language server.
-Receive midi in your favorite DAW or MIDI to OSC interface driving your modular rack. dance, go nuts.
+Receive MIDI in your favorite DAW or MIDI-to-OSC interface driving your modular rack (I for one can't wait trying this out with Expert Sleepers ES-3).

+dance, go nuts /

+## Roadmap

+- Implement melrose-eval-and-inspect
+- Add font-lock (syntax highlighting)
+- Start melrose language server process from within Emacs
+- Demo